chef/automate/components/automate-chef-io/content/docs/infra-server.md

     template](https://docs.chef.io/install_chef_air_gap/#create-a-bootstrap-template) and
     [add it](https://docs.chef.io/install_chef_air_gap/#configure-knife) to your `config.rb`.

 1. Run `knife ssl fetch` to get the SSL certificates from Chef Infra Server and make them available to `knife`.

-For more on setting up the workstation, see [the Chef Workstation documentation](https://docs.chef.io/workstation/getting_started/).
+For more information on how to set up the workstation, see [the Chef Workstation documentation](https://docs.chef.io/workstation/getting_started/).